DataGraph Reference Manual

 Reading time: 10 min

-To get started, let’s begin with a basic example that will guide you through a 10-step process of creating, formatting, and exporting a single graph.
+Let’s begin with a basic example that will guide you through a 10-step process of creating, formatting, and exporting a single graph.

-5. Specify the input data for each command.
+5. Specify the input data.

 Tip: Exploring the program is a great way to learn how it works.
 If you make a mistake, use ⌘-Z to undo.
 DataGraph has unlimited undo from the last time you opened a file.